Documentation

 Get started with Ionic

-Note that this guide is not a comprehensive guide on how to build a media-oriented mobile application with Ionic - it is just intended as a simple example of how to add Radiant Media Player to a Ionic-based project.
+Note that this guide is not a comprehensive guide on how to use Ionic - it is just intended as a baseline example on how to add Radiant Media Player to an Ionic project.

-Using Radiant Media Player with Ionic framework requires a PLATFORM Edition license key.
+Using Radiant Media Player with Ionic requires a PLATFORM Edition license key.

 Scope of support